-In addition to submitting an Official Notice, you may wish to book a Pre-move-out Inspection.
+In addition to submitting an Early Withdrawal form, you may wish to book a Pre-move-out Inspection.
 The Pre-Move-Out Inspection is voluntary.
 Its purpose is to identify any obvious damages as well as to advise the resident about how to avoid extra cleaning charges, etc.